AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 ## [CHAPTER 4] Smart Pointers

+Six reasons why a raw pointer is hard to love:
+1. Its declaration **doesn’t** indicate whether it points to a single object or to an array.
+2. Its declaration reveals **nothing** about whether you should destroy what it points to when you’re done using it, i.e., if the pointer owns the thing it points to.
+3. If you determine that you should destroy what the pointer points to, there’s **no** way to tell how.
+   Should you use `delete`, or is there a different destruction mechanism (e.g., a dedicated destruction function the pointer should be passed to)?
+4. If you manage to find out that `delete` is the way to go, Reason 1 means it may **not** be possible to know whether to use the single-object form (`delete`) or the array form (`delete []`).
+   If you use the wrong form, results are <u><i>undefined</i></u>.
+5. Assuming you ascertain that the pointer owns what it points to and you discover how to destroy it, it’s **difficult** to ensure that you perform the destruction <u><i>exactly once</i></u> along every path in your code (including those due to exceptions).
+   Missing a path leads to <u><i>resource leaks</i></u>, and doing the destruction more than once leads to <u><i>undefined behavior</i></u>.
+6. There’s typically **no** way to tell if the pointer dangles, i.e., points to memory that no longer holds the object the pointer is supposed to point to.
+   Dangling pointers arise when objects are destroyed while pointers still point to them.

+Raw pointers are powerful tools, to be sure, but decades of experience have demonstrated that with only the slightest lapse in concentration or discipline, these tools can turn on their ostensible masters.

+<u><i>Smart Pointers</i></u> are one way to address these issues.
+Smart pointers are wrappers around raw pointers that act much like the raw pointers they wrap, but that avoid many of their pitfalls.
+<u><i>You should therefore prefer smart pointers to raw pointers</i></u>.
+Smart pointers can do virtually everything raw pointers can, but with far fewer opportunities for error.

+There are four smart pointers in C++11:
+`std::auto_ptr`, `std::unique_ptr`, `std::shared_ptr`, and `std::weak_ptr`.
+All are designed to help manage the lifetimes of dynamically allocated objects, i.e., to avoid resource leaks by ensuring that such objects are destroyed in the appropriate manner at the appropriate time (including in the event of exceptions).

+<del>`std::auto_ptr`</del> is a deprecated leftover from C++98.
+It was an attempt to standardize what later became C++11’s `std::unique_ptr`.
+Doing the job right required move semantics, but C++98 **didn’t** have them.
+As a workaround, `std::auto_ptr` co-opted its copy operations for moves.
+This led to surprising code (copying a `std::auto_ptr` sets it to null!) and frustrating usage restrictions
+(e.g., it’s **not** possible to store `std::auto_ptr`s in containers).

+`std::unique_ptr` does everything `std::auto_ptr` does, plus more.
+It does it as efficiently, and it does it without warping what it means to copy an object.
+It’s better than `std::auto_ptr` in every way.
+The only legitimate use case for `std::auto_ptr` is a need to compile code with C++98 compilers.
+Unless you have that constraint, you should replace `std::auto_ptr` with `std::unique_ptr` and never look back.

+The smart pointer APIs are remarkably varied.
+About the only functionality common to all is <u><i>default construction</i></u>.
+Because comprehensive references for these APIs are widely available, I’ll focus my discussions on information that’s often missing from API overviews, e.g., noteworthy use cases, runtime cost analyses, etc.
+Mastering such information can be the difference between merely using these smart pointers and using them effectively.

 ### 📌 Item 18: Use `std::unique_ptr` for exclusive-ownership resource management

+- Prefer smart pointers to raw pointers.
 - `std::unique_ptr` is a small, fast, move-only smart pointer for managing resources with exclusive-ownership semantics.
 - By default, resource destruction takes place via `delete`, but custom deleters can be specified.
   *Stateful* deleters and function pointers as deleters increase the size of `std::unique_ptr` objects.